-Support: Mental Health in Football is a new initiative set up to identify and treat mental health issues in the game.
+Support: Mental Health in Football is an initiative set up to identify and treat mental health issues in the game.

 While the physical risks associated with football are well-known, until recent times there has been less emphasis placed on the incidence and impact of mental health issues on players - these include stress, low confidence, performance issues, addictions to full blown depression.